Nikolaiswicked/testaimedicinewebsite/content/pages/showcase/console-01.md

 See themes.gohugo.io for a list of themes to consider.
 <!--more-->

-This quickstart uses the beautiful Ananke theme.
+这个 quickstart uses the beautiful Ananke theme.

 {{< asciicast WJM2LEZQs8VRhNeuZ5NiGPp9I >}}